3/5/2025:

 Insight from Our Chief Economist - Dr. Sherry Cooper

 In her latest blog, our Chief Economist writes: “This is a lose-lose situation and President Trump underestimates the negative fallout of his actions at home and abroad.
-Retaliation will be swift… Lower interest rates are favorable for housing markets, although the inevitable rise in unemployment and drop in spending will mitigate this effect.”
+Retaliation will be swift… Lower interest rates are favourable for housing markets, although the inevitable rise in unemployment and drop in spending will mitigate this effect.”
 Her analysis aligns with our approach, emphasizing both challenges and opportunities for our sector.

 READ FULL BLOG HERE